 The Royal Mounted Canadian Police has a special unit dedicated to the area, and it has linked 18 cases along the highway from 1969 to 2006.
-But local indigenous leaders estimate that up to 50 girls and women have been murdered or have gone missing along the Highway of Tears.
+But that up to 50 girls and women have been murdered or have gone missing along the Highway of Tears.

 The indigenous people living around the Highway of Tears believe the killings never received the attention they deserved because of the low socioeconomic and social standing of native peoples within Canadian society.